formsandflows/PACo/Components/PACo_Panel_A.md

 | ImagePadding | The padding of the images. |
 | Text | The text. |

-A maximum of 2 command bar items is supported!
+A maximum of 2 panel command bar items is supported!

 When the property "Text" has no value, the related panel command bar item is not shown.

+When the property "Text" has no value for both commands, the panel command bar is not shown.

 ### cmp_OnCommandSelect
-This custom property contains a required parameter called "cmp_Param_CommandID" which contains the ID of the Panel command bar item clicked on.
+This custom property contains a required parameter called "cmp_Param_CommandID" which contains the ID of the panel command bar item clicked on.

 ### cmp_Records
 A gallery is used to show data in the panel.
 Data consists of records.
 A record has the following properties: